 We are not isolated from the rest of the world!
 There are lots of other postdoc communities that we need to interact with to create links, to open our minds and to learn from them.

-IPA consists of a President, a Vice-President and up to 6 more members of the executive council.
+IPA consists of a President, a Vice-President and 2 more members of the executive council.

 Mio Sumie, Marina Properzi, Elena Bauer

 |2020||Orso Maria Romano||Giulia Dell’Omo||Corey Jones-Weinert

 Orso Maria Romano